 Promoting a migration

-In the case of continuous migrations, you can initiate the promotion process once it is time to move reads and writes to the destination.
-In a one-time migration, the Cloud SQLinstance is ready as soon as dump/load is complete, and user-invoked promotion is not required.
+For continuous migrations, you can initiate the promotion process after it's time to move reads and writes to the destination.

 Promotion means that the destination Cloud SQL instance is disconnected from the source, and is promoted from a replica instance to a primary instance.